 Data-centricity features development around your data, rather than building various data-models that fit a particular scope or application development initiative.

 Let’s suppose you’re adding data-centricity to an insurance enterprise.
 By now, you have ingested petabytes of data about insurance officers, their portfolio and main their healthcare-provider network.
-If you’ve established a centralised data model, revolving on the persona rather than particular figures, useful patterns emerge for a variety of your apps within the organization: you can integrate a “persona” model and then, map reusable attributes related to this model (be it corporate details, background, qualifications, residence or communication logs).
+If you’ve established a centralised data model, revolving on the persona rather than particular figures, useful patterns emerge for a variety of your apps within the organization: you can integrate a “persona” model and then, map reusable attributes related to this model.

 Instead of using a separate data silo for deploying a CRM, you can use the “persona” model to generate targets, convert them to leads and eventually, turn those into closed opportunities, accounts and contacts (as per your sales management flow).
 Everything you need to link-up those elements within your CRM is there, standardised and ready to be exploited to the benefits of your sales team.
-The same “persona” model can be used by any node of your organisation to manage accounting, statistical analysis, investments, loss control ratios, agency relationships or legal issues.
+The same “persona” model can is replicable for any node of your organisation to manage accounting, statistical analysis, investments, loss control ratios, agency relationships or legal issues.

 The applications might vary, but the data model is the same and if you need another one for a specific use case, you can always evolve your data strategy, by developing a variety of scope-based models, under the same data paradigm.
-Now, before getting tangled deep into the weeds, it must be said: adding data centricity to your enterprise does not necessarily mean using a single database or model.
-On the contrary, data centricity is built by combining models and various data under a convergent, integrated vision of the data, rather than centralising everything into a single model.
+Now, before getting tangled deep into the weeds, I must say though: adding data centricity to your enterprise does not necessarily mean using a single database or model.
+On the contrary, you build data centricity by combining models and various data under a convergent, integrated vision of the data, rather than centralising everything into a single model.
 The wider your scopes, the richer your vision.
 You might model your data to fit a use-case, but always in a convergent way, making use of data governance, common sense and procedures that ensure integrity, accuracy and timeliness.

 “But wait – aren’t these principles of a data-driven enterprise?”